AP English Language and Composition

 Description

-This course provides high school students with college-level instruction in analyzing and writing various texts.
+This 11th or 12th grade course provides high school students with college-level instruction in analyzing and writing various texts.
 Students learn about the elements of argument and composition as they develop their critical-reading and writing skills.
 Students read and analyze nonfiction works from various periods and write essays with different aims: for example, to explain an idea, argue a point, or persuade the reader of something.
-This course will effectively prepare students for the AP English exam.Note: (1) Increased cost for course.
+This course will effectively prepare students for the AP English exam.Notes: (1) Increased cost for course.
 (2) Requires purchase of a full year.
+(3) Course is for 11th or 12th grade students.

 Prerequisites: English I and II